jbpawlik/SwimNW/README.md

 11:45 - Added a handlePress function to Map.js.
 This adds a marker to state.markers, which I don't actually use.
 I need this initial function to do much more complicated things.
 Lunch time.

 12:30 - Added map clustering

+2:45 - I really don't know where the last two hours went.
+I moved the NewMarker form to its own screen, which enabled me to use the navigation prop to switch to the map when a new marker is added.